Tinkerforge/doc/en/source/Hardware/Bricklets/Distance_US_V2.rst

 |test_connect|.

 |test_tab|
-If everything went as expected ...
-TBD.
+If everything went as expected you can now see the measured distance.

 ..
 	.. image:: /Images/Bricklets/bricklet_distance_us_v2_brickv.jpg